 If you are a member of a Washington State Retirement System (PERS, TRS) and within five years of retirement, review the seminar information and register online!
-Any seminars that are held at Lower Columbia College will be listed on the Public Web Calendar under the Red Devil Wellness filter.
+Any seminars that are held at Lower Columbia College will be listed on the Public Web Calendar under the Red Devil Wellbeing filter.

 The Employee Assistance Program offers a variety of great benefits to full-time LCC employees, their spouse, dependents, and household members.